fckt/parity-kovan-wasm-check/README.md

 ### Description
 It's a script which verifies transition to kovan-wasm.
+It tries to deploy a Wasm contract twice and makes sure that first fime it fails to deploy and second time is success (following the spec Wasm is enabled on the 2nd block https://github.com/fckt/parity-kovan-wasm-check/blob/master/spec.json#L12).

 ### Run
 It's supposed that scripts run from `parity-kovan-wasm-check` dir.